The Kids Rob a Train: Plot

 Meanwhile, Bob and Linda are joined in their tasting by a pretentious "wine expert" named Rick, who belittles Bob and Linda's wine knowledge.
 At another table, Rudy's father has a rocky time with his date, who becomes less and less impressed with him as he reveals he is a single father and lied about his looks.
-Rick forces Bob into a blindfolded wine tasting competition.
-Easily beating Bob, Rick boasts that he can guess any wine and offers to let Bob win it all if he can accurately guess any wine Linda wants to pick.
+Forcing Bob into a blindfolded wine tasting competition and easily beating him, Rick boasts that he can guess any wine and offers to let Bob win it all if he can accurately guess any wine Linda wants to pick.
 Bob is able to immediately identify it, but Rick cannot, stubbornly drinking several glasses before giving up.
 Bob announces that it is the wine from the spit bucket.
 Rick is revolted, and Linda gleefully states that she knew Bob would guess it, because he drank from one at another wine bar on a bet from Linda the previous night.
 Bob taunts Rick about how he drank spit, causing Rick to throw wine on him and start a "wine fight".
 Amidst the chaos, Rudy's father admits to his date that he has been having a difficult time getting back into the dating scene and she forgives him, splashing him with wine and giving him a kiss.

 At the end of the ride, the Belchers meet up, covered in chocolate and wine, as Ethan realizes that the kids had indeed stolen the chocolate and angrily shouts at them from the departing train.